whosurajnegi/whosurajnegi/README.md

 ### About Me 🚀
-I am an Associate Consultant working in EY since June, 2019.
-I have worked in Data Analytics and Data Science projects./br> I help businesses analyze data for trends and patterns and interpret data with a clear objective in mind.
+I am an Associate Consultant in EY since June, 2019.
+I am working in Data Analytics and Data Science projects./br> I help businesses analyze data for trends and patterns and interpret data with a clear objective in mind.
 I have graduated in Btech(CSE) from Christ University on April, 2019</br>